Ana Fernández / SEO

 • Infographics

-The key is that Doesn't focus on selling right away, but rather in building a relationship.
+The key is that it doesn't focus on selling immediately, but on building a relationship.

-And in an environment where digital trust is increasingly valuable, that's a real advantage.
+And in an environment where digital trust is worth more and more, that is a real advantage.

-Because attention is still limited, but the need for information continues to grow.
+Because attention remains limited, but the need for information never stops growing.

 And the brands that facilitate that process… end up selling more.